 We always like to think we have it all figured out.
 However, ever holiday trip no matter how similar or straightforward turns out different.

-Storage: Who doesn’t like a glorified shopping cart for all their vacation souvenirs.
+Who doesn’t like a glorified shopping cart for all their vacation souvenirs?
 Also, when the kids’ fail to carry their backpacks we need somewhere to store the picnic basket a stroller and a mommy hook will save you arms from harm.
-It will even leave all of us fitness conscious parents asking “Do we even lift?
+It will even leave all of us fitness-conscious parents asking “Do we even lift?

-Nap Time: When it comes to your little ones, you can never really predict when they will want a nap.
-Generally, it is not usually at the most convenient times.
+When it comes to your little ones, you can never really predict when they will want a nap.
+Generally, it is not usually at the most convenient time.
 Having your stroller handy can save everyone’s day.
-If timed efficiently, nap time can also be the time to visit that museum you have always wanted to see but can’t because your baby hates museums (I have only managed 2 hours in a non-kid centered museum before it was time to move on, and that was with the baby sleeping and our older child walking around.
+If timed efficiently, nap time can also be the time to visit that museum you have always wanted to see but can’t because your baby hates museums (I have only managed 2 hours in a non-kid centred museum before it was time to move on, and that was with the baby sleeping and our older child walking around.

 Reasons Not to Bring a Stroller on Vacation